How to use MicroK8s with Juju

 Insufficient permissions to access MicroK8s.
 You can either try again with sudo or add the user ubuntu to the 'microk8s' group: sudo usermod -a -G microk8s $USER The new group will be available on the user's next login.

-Now enable some MicroK8s addons that will provide DNS and storage class support:
+Now enable some MicroK8s addons for storage and DNS support:

 This will bring about changes to the cluster.
 Re-invoking the

 microk8s.kubectl get all --all-namespaces should eventually give you something like this:

 NAMESPACE NAME READY STATUS RESTARTS AGE kube-system pod/hostpath-provisioner-6d744c4f7c-t9hgh 1/1 Running 0 2m50s kube-system pod/kube-dns-6bfbdd666c-rxnp9 3/3 Running 0 2m56s NAMESPACE NAME TYPE CLUSTER-IP EXTERNAL-IP PORT(S) AGE default service/kubernetes ClusterIP 10.152.183.1 <none> 443/TCP 3m55s kube-system service/kube-dns ClusterIP 10.152.183.10 <none> 53/UDP,53/TCP 2m56s NAMESPACE NAME READY UP-TO-DATE AVAILABLE AGE kube-system deployment.apps/hostpath-provisioner 1/1 1 1 2m50s kube-system deployment.apps/kube-dns 1/1 1 1 2m56s NAMESPACE NAME DESIRED CURRENT READY AGE kube-system replicaset.apps/hostpath-provisioner-6d744c4f7c 1 1 1 2m50s kube-system replicaset.apps/kube-dns-6bfbdd666c 1 1 1 2m56s